xuchen66/sphinx-emdocs/source/serialEM-note-install-and-calib.rst

 ..
 Note::
    The pixel size and tilting axis can just be done for a couple of switching mags such as the lowest M and the highest LM.
+   SerialEM uses these a couple of calibrations and all the Image Shift calibration to inpterpolate to obtain the pixelsize and tilting axis angle for all other magnifications.
+This is very cute.

 12. Increase Mag by 1 click and do Calibration - Image & Stage Shift - Image Shift